krebor/DevOpsLab/assets/README_v1.md

 **DISCLAIMER: This project is Work In Progress and is subject to change.**

-*Note: Original version of this lab contained two Windows VM's (TeamCity and Client) and one Linux (Ansible).
-Revised version of the lab is comprised of two Linux machines (Ansible and Client) and one Windows (TeamCity).*

 This practice lab was designed with the goal of showcasing and teaching basic DevOps principles and technologies.

-This lab involves creating three virtual machines - one Windows machine and two Linux machines.
+This lab involves creating three virtual machines - two Windows machines and one Linux machine.
 Virtualization software used in this lab is Oracle VirtualBox and the recommended system requirements are at least 16 GB of RAM, quad core processor and 100 GB of hard disk space.
-Lower specs could be used if using Windows Server images for Windows machine.
+Lower specs could be used if using Windows Server images for Windows machines.
 Better specs are always welcome.
 Configuration of VM's in VirtualBox won't be covered in this lab, but more detail can be found [here](https://www.virtualbox.org/manual/).

 ## Assignment

-Set up TeamCity on the Windows VM and Ansible/AWX on a Linux VM.
-Afterwards, create a configuration which will allow an automatic build of sample Windows service on TeamCity server from GitHub source, then deploy the build over Ansible server to the third (Linux/Client) virtual machine.
+Set up TeamCity on the first Windows VM and Ansible/AWX on your Linux VM.
+Afterwards, create a configuration which will allow an automatic build of sample Windows service on TeamCity server from GitHub source, then deploy the build over Ansible server to the third (Windows/Client) virtual machine.
 Two administrator accounts need to be created on the client VM, and the deployed service needs to be executed in isolation under their respective accounts (simulating two destination servers).
 To recap:

 1. Connect TeamCity to GitHub repository and perform build through TeamCity
 2. Connect TeamCity to Ansible